arpitbbhayani/articles/blogs/idf.md

 ![IDF Inversely proportional to Document Frequency](https://user-images.githubusercontent.com/4745789/76211536-85237d00-622c-11ea-82f5-c0b655634839.png)

-Any function that adheres to the requirement of being inversely proportional to the document frequency would do the job; it may not be optimal for the use case but could be used as an IDF.
-Some function plots that could fit as an IDF are shown below
+Any function that adheres to the requirement of being inversely proportional to the document frequency i.e. a decreasing function, would do the job; it may not yield optimality but could be used as an IDF for some use cases.
+Some decreasing functions that could be used as an IDF for some use cases are shown below

 ![Decreasing functions](https://user-images.githubusercontent.com/4745789/76213296-63c49000-6230-11ea-9d24-94ce048732bc.png)

-Since words like `a`, `an` and `the` occur in a lot of documents, they are assigned a very small weight and hence they exist in the far right of the curve.
+Since words like `a`, `and` and `the` occur in a lot of documents, they are assigned a very small weight and hence they exist in the far right of the curve.
 Picking the right function depends on the use case but since IDF is usually used for a text-heavy problem and since almost all text-heavy systems follow [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law), a common IDF measure (elaborated below) is adapted widely and performs better in most use cases.

 # The most common IDF
 The most common IDF function is defined as